githubnext/githubnext/HeyGitHub/README.md

 ## Modes

 We understand that using the hot word over and over again can get old pretty soon, especially when developers are in the zone for building software.
-So we made a special "code mode" just to avoid tongue fatigue.
+So we made a special "active mode" just to avoid tongue fatigue.

-In code mode, developers do not have to say, "Hey, GitHub!" to activate the speech-to-text service.
-The extension continuously listens and assumes that the developer intends to synthesize code.
+In active mode, developers do not have to say, "Hey, GitHub!" to activate the speech-to-text service.
+The extension continuously listens and responds appropriately to the commands.
+To activate the active mode, developers can say, "Hey, GitHub, start active mode."
+To deactivate the active mode, developers can say, "stop active mode."

-We certainly have not forgotten about editing code and controlling the IDE functionality within the “code mode.”
-After the code has been generated and is still in the `ghost text` formatting, simply start the utterance with "edit code by ..."; this will signal the extension developer's intent to edit the code.

-Likewise, begin an utterance with "Hey Github, ..."; that will signal the extension to interpret the command as IDE control rather than the code generation.

-For instance, saying "move to line five" in `code-mode` will cause the extension to to get a code completion.
-In contrast, saying "Hey GitHub, move to line five" will result in the cursor moving to line 5 (provided it exists).

 ## Command Categories
 The voice commands can be broadly categorized into two categories: